Hereditarily indecomposable continua as generic mathematical structures: Fraïssé theory

-It turns out that we may alter the MU-structure on $\L$ so that the discrete free completion $\tuple{\K, \L}$ becomes a free completion of MU-categories.
-For every $\L$-object $X$ we fix any $\K$-sequence $\tuple{X_*, f_*}$ with limit $\tuple{X, f_{*, ∞}}$ and for every $\L$-maps $g, h\maps X \from Y$ we put $d(g, h) := \inf\set{1/(n + 1): f_{n, ∞} ∘ g = f_{n, ∞} ∘ h} ∈ [0, ∞]$, so $g ≈_{1/n} h$ if and only if $f_{n, ∞} ∘ g = f_{n, ∞} ∘ h$.
+so $g ≈_{1/n} h$ if and only if $f_{n, ∞} ∘ g = f_{n, ∞} ∘ h$.
 This turns $\L$ into a locally complete MU-category.
 Up to MU-isomorphism, the resulting MU-category does not depend on the choice of $\K$-sequences and limit maps. $\tuple{\K, \L}$ with this induced MU-structure is a free completion.
 Every $\K$-object is still discrete in $\L$ with the induced MU-structure, so the commutativity of diagrams to $\K$-objects simplify as before, and hence the Fraïssé limit is the same as in the discrete setting, but additionally is homogeneous and projective in $\L$ (with respect to the induced MU-structure).
 This explains how our MU-setup can be viewed as a “conservative extension” of the discrete setup.

 \begin{proof} We show that $d$ is a well-defined complete (ultra)metric on every $\L(Y, X)$.
 We have $d(g, h) = 0 \iff g = h$ by the uniqueness of a limit factorizing map.
 The map $d$ satisfies the ultrametric triangle inequality since if $g ≈_{1/n} h$ and $h ≈_{1/m} k$ for $n ≤ m$, then $f_{n, ∞} ∘ g = f_{n, ∞} ∘ h = f_{n, ∞} ∘ k$, and so $g ≈_{1/n} k$.
 The metric $d$ is complete since for every Cauchy sequence $\tuple{g_k}_{g ∈ ω}$ in $\L(Y, X)$ and $n ∈ ω$ the sequence $\tuple{f_{n, ∞} ∘ g_k}_{k ∈ ω}$ is eventually constant with value $γ_n$, and $\tuple{Y, γ_*}$ is a cone for $f_*$.
 The limit factorizing map $γ_∞$ is the limit of the sequence $\tuple{g_k}_{g ∈ ω}$.